dusk-network/dusk-zerocaf/README.md

-# Coretto: our cryptographic protocol for set inclusion using elliptic curve operations
+# Corretto: our cryptographic protocol for set inclusion using elliptic curve operations

 **This repository contains the implementation of the `Doppio Curve` over the `Ristretto Scalar field`.
 This is a pure Rust implementation designed by the Dusk-Team.**